Aldudes: Population

+The inhabitants of the commune are known as Aldulais in French.

 Economy

 A fish farm is active on the road to Urepel.

 Basque pig breeding is an activity in full revival in the Aldudes valley, under the leadership of the Technical Institute of Pork (ITP).

 The commune hosts the Ets Pierre Oteiza company (gourmet pork products) which is one of the fifty top agribusinesses in the department.

 It is part of the Appellation d'origine contrôlée (AOC) zone of Ossau-iraty.

 Culture and heritage

 Languages

 According to the Map of the Seven Basque Provinces, published in 1863 by Prince Louis-Lucien Bonaparte, the dialect of Basque spoken in Aldudes is western Lower Navarrese dialect.

 Laxoa

 In 1952 the square in front of the church and the town hall was converted into a playing field for "laxoa".
 This ancient game of basque pelote is played with leather gloves.

 At the entrance porch of the church is the target for the game.